Conchas (Mexican Sweet Bread)

 - Meanwhile, for topping, in a medium bowl beat the softened butter with an electric mixer on medium speed for 30 seconds.
 Add the 2/3 cup sugar, beating until well mixed.
 Stir in the 1 cup flour, the teaspoons cinnamon, and the vanilla.

 - Punch down the dough.
 Cover and let stand for 10 minutes.
 Divide dough into 12 portions.
 Shape each portion into a smooth ball.
 Place balls about 3 inches apart on baking sheets lined with parchment paper.
 Press down on balls slightly.
 Divide topping into 12 balls; pat each ball flat.
 Place one round of topping on each dough ball.

-- Using a sharp paring knife, cut grooves on a scallop shell.
+- Using a sharp paring knife or concha cutter, cut grooves on a scallop shell.
 Cover rolls and let rise in a warm place until nearly double in size (about 45 minutes).

 - Meanwhile, preheat oven to 375 degrees F. Bake rolls for 18 to 20 minutes or until light golden brown.
 Remove from baking sheets.
 Cool on wire racks.
 Serve warm or cool.

 Disclosure: Magimix provided the winner with this giveaway.
 Magimix sent me this food processor to review and keep.
 I was not compensated for this post.
 All opinions shared about this product are my own.